leshow/blog/content/post/rust_for_java_devs.md

 The traits (called "parametric polymorphism" sometimes) implementation in Rust is expressive.
 You may have heard it compared to operator overloading, which Java lacks.
 I think this is a fair introduction to it's feature set.
 In Java, overloading is shunned.
 Not so in Rust, traits are provided for you to implement and conform to their specification, gaining access to built-in syntax and interoperability.
 Consider that you can plug-in to the language's syntax with traits; that's how the whole ecosystem works.
 There's the `Future` trait for await-able computations, there's `Iterator` and `IntoIterator` to use `for..in`, `Index` for `[]`, not to mention `Add`, `Sub`, `Mul`, etc for arithmetic operations.
 As a minimal example, let's make a type work with [`Add`](https://doc.rust-lang.org/std/ops/trait.Add.html)

-Here is our `Add` definition from std:
+Here is our `Add` definition from std,

 ```rust
 pub trait Add<Rhs = Self> { // 1